-Firstly, it is a legal obligation to give some form of written statement within 8 weeks of their start date.
+Firstly, it is a legal obligation to give some form of written statement on their first day of work (as of April 2020).
 Secondly, just because there is not a written contract, this does not mean that they have no contract with you.
 The law contains many basic protections for employees and not providing a contract for your staff will not prevent the employee from gaining these.
 It is of no benefit to the employer to not provide one.
 A well-written contract, however, can protect the business in the short and long term.
 For example:

 You've probably heard quite a bit about this area of employment law recently.
 The move toward a Gig economy has meant that many companies have used self-employed 'staff'.
 The reasons for this are varied including flexibility of the 'workforce'.
 A self-employed person has very few employment rights and many companies have exploited this.
 In short a self-employed person provides a service to a business/ customer and invoices for this.
 An employee has a contract of employment with a company and is paid a wage or hourly rate.
 There are various criteria to consider when deciding whether a person is employed or self-employed and there are many situations where the employment status is far from clear.
 The worker status is part way between employed and self-employed.
 Workers have some of the rights which employees enjoy e.g. National Minimum Wage and paid holiday.
 For more information click here to open the ACAS guidance.

 Yes.
 The GDPR affects all businesses, however, if the company employs less than 250 staff then there are some rules which do not apply.
 You will still, for example, have to keep records regarding the type of high risk data which you hold.
 For more information click on the Link to the Information Commissioners Office or get in touch (details below).

 Click here to visit our Holiday calculator.
 We even have an Android app which can be downloaded and used on your phone or tablet.